SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 Copy the [domain model-i18n files](../../../tree/main-single-tenant/db/i18n), [service model and message-i18n files](../../../tree/main-single-tenant/srv/i18n), [web application texts](../../../tree/main-single-tenant/app/poetryslams/webapp/i18n), and [web application texts for the manifest](../../../tree/main-single-tenant/app/poetryslams/i18n) into your project.

 ## Add Authentication and Role-Based Authorization
 To protect the application against unauthorized access, add user-based authentication and authorizations to the application.
-Broadly speaking, the application defines roles and assigns them statically to service operations such as reading or writing of a certain entity.
-The customer creates role templates that group a set of roles, which are assigned to the customer's users.
-You can find further details in the [SAP Cloud Application Programming Model documentation on authorization and access control](https://cap.cloud.sap/docs/guides/authorization).
+Broadly speaking, the application defines roles and assigns them statically to service operations, such as the reading or writing of a certain entity.
+The customer creates role templates that group a set of roles which are assigned to the customer's users.
+You can find further details in the [SAP Cloud Application Programming Model documentation on authorization and access control](https://cap.cloud.sap/docs/guides/security/authorization).

-First, you define the *Roles* as part of the application definition concept.
+First define the *Roles* as part of the application definition concept.
 For the Poetry Slam Manager application, two roles are defined: *PoetrySlamManager* and *PoetrySlamVisitor*.

-The authorization is always defined on the service level; in this application on the level of the */srv/poetryslam/poetrySlamService.cds*.
-For better readability, separate the authorization definitions from the service definitions by creating a new file */srv/poetryslam/poetrySlamServiceAuthorizations.cds* that contains all the authorization-relevant model parts.
+The authorization is always defined on service level; in this application on the level of the */srv/poetryslam/poetrySlamService.cds*.
+For better readability, separate the authorization definitions from the service definitions by creating a new file */srv/poetryslam/poetrySlamServiceAuthorizations.cds* that contains all authorization-relevant model parts.
 Copy the content from the example implementation [srv/poetryslam/poetrySlamServiceAuthorizations.cds](../../../tree/main-single-tenant/srv/poetryslam/poetrySlamServiceAuthorizations.cds).
 Enhance the file */srv/services.cds* with the reference to the Poetry Slam Service Authorizations:

 ```cds
 using from './poetryslam/poetrySlamServiceAuthorizations';